hahayk/betconstruct/PolidromString/README.md

 }
 ```

-The result for given string AnnA it will return true.
+The result for given string AnnA it will return true. <br\>
 The result for given string Hello it will return false. <br\>